super-useful/things/README.md

 ### stacking contexts

+- remember using css transforms creates a new stacking context. unless you know what you are doing, then do not — **DO NOT** — apply that shizzle to the `<body />`

+### animations/transitions

+- don't add a `transition` to an element using an `animation` or you may get unexpected results in certain browsers, e.g. firefox 26.
 - fix flickering — or f**ked — animations/transitions — that utilise `translateZ` or `translate3d` — in webkit by adding:

   ``` css